-- Deferred Student Loans: Even if your student loans are not in repayment yet, lenders are required to count a monthly payment.
+- Deferred student loans: Even if your student loans are not in repayment yet, lenders are required to count a monthly payment.
 This didn’t used to be the case; in the past, if you could show proof that student loans would be in deferment for at least one year from the date of the mortgage, they could be excluded.
-Recent updates to both FHA and Conventional guidelines require that lenders count at least 1% of the total balance of your student loans as a monthly payment (which can add up quickly).
+Recent updates to both FHA and Conventional guidelines require that lenders count at least 0.5% of the total balance of your student loans as a monthly payment (which can add up quickly).

-- Child Support & Alimony Payments: If you are required by court order to pay any type of child support or alimony, it will count against your monthly obligations.
+- Child support and alimony payments: If you are required by court order to pay any type of child support or alimony, it will count against your monthly obligations.
 Even though these obligations typically don’t show up on credit reports, lenders will see them through paycheck deductions or in bank statement transactions.